Aviation Intelligence Center of Excellence

 CoE Focus Areas: Air Traffic Flow Management operations, redesign, and modernization; airport surface operations performance analysis; technical training for large teams in change management and process reengineering.

-Keith Wichman, SVP and GM, Global Airlines
+Keith Wichman, SVP, Global Airlines

 25+ years experience in air traffic and flight management systems and automation, including 12 years as Lead Research Engineer, Aircraft Flight Controls and Handling Qualities, NASA Dryden, and 15 years with GE avionics, flight management, and air traffic management systems.